NBA Saturday Primetime on Sky Sports

 The Spurs opened their season with three straight wins but lost their unbeaten record against their former player Kawhi Leonard and the LA Clippers.
 A victory over the struggling Golden State Warriors was followed by losses to the Los Angeles Lakers and Atlanta Hawks leaving them in the middle of the pack in the Western Conference.

-San Antonio's outside threat has come primarily from guard Bryn Forbes, who is lofting seven three-pointers per game and making 35.7 per cent of them.
+San Antonio's outside threat has come primarily from guard Bryn Forbes, who is lofting 7.3 three-pointers per game and making 36.2 per cent of them.

 On the defensive end, the return of point guard Dejounte Murray - who missed the whole of last season through injury - has been a major boost for coach Gregg Popovich.